gramener/gramex/gramex/guide/cache/README.md

 Disk caches are based on the [diskcache](http://www.grantjenks.com/docs/diskcache/) library.
 When the size limit is reached, the oldest items are discarded.

-## Cache status

-By default, only requests that return a HTTP 200 status code are cached.
-You can cache other status codes via the `status:` configuration.

-    url:
-      cache-errors:
-        pattern: /$YAMLURL/cache-errors
-        ...
-        cache:
-            status: [200, 404, 500]         # Cache all of these HTTP responses

 ### Using cache stores